VladimirRybalko/CSharpMongoMigrations/README.md

 ## How to launch migrations?
-It's a really simple.
-You should create an instance of *MigrationRunner* class.
+It's actually simple.
+You need to create an instance of *MigrationRunner* class.

 ```csharp
    var runner = new MigrationRunner("<mongoDb_connection_string>", "<database_name>", "<full_name_of_assembly_with_migrations>");